tushardashpute/prom_email_notification_ec2_host_down_alertmanager/README.md

 As we have already installed node-exporter and alert-manager we need to do intergrate it with prometheus.
 Also to get the alerts we need to create rule file and it to the prometheus configration.

-                 cat prometheus.yml
+    # cat prometheus.yml
     # my global config
     global:
       scrape_interval:     15s # Set the scrape interval to every 15 seconds.
 Default is every 1 minute.
       evaluation_interval: 15s # Evaluate rules every 15 seconds.
 The default is every 1 minute.
       # scrape_timeout is set to the global default (10s).

-                # This setup is added for alertmanager confiuration
     alerting:
       alertmanagers:
       - static_configs:
         - targets:
           - 172.31.16.13:9093

     # Load rules once and periodically evaluate them according to the global 'evaluation_interval'.
     rule_files:
       - "new_alert.rules.yml"
       # - "second_rules.yml"

     # A scrape configuration containing exactly one endpoint to scrape:
     # Here it's Prometheus itself.
     scrape_configs:
       # The job name is added as a label `job=<job_name>` to any timeseries scraped from this config.
       - job_name: 'prometheus'
         # metrics_path defaults to '/metrics'
         # scheme defaults to 'http'.
         static_configs:
-                    - targets: ['127.0.0.1:9090','127.0.0.1:9100',172.31.16.13:9100]
+        - targets: ['127.0.0.1:9090',172.31.16.13:9100]

 a.
 Goto "https://github.com/prometheus" and search for prometheus.